Gokilp/Java-_Dsa_-Notes/oops/objectorieneetdprogramming.md

 ## Access Modifier’s

-defalut package not Access out side the packages.
+default package not Access out side the packages.

 public package is Access in every Where

-private package only acccess inside the class and methods
+private package only access inside the class and methods

-proctected is access classes,packages, Sub class Package in same pkg, Sub class Package in different package
+protected is access classes, packages, Sub class Package in same pkg, Sub class Package in different package

 ### Rules for Access Modifier’s